-The corrosion of the cable conductor is mainly the electrochemical corrosion of metal, that is, the electrolytic battery caused by the interference of the original battery or stray current occurs on the metal surface.
-Magnesium, copper, zinc, silicon and other elements are added into the production process of aluminum alloy cable to improve its creep resistance, and the heat treatment process is also added.
+The corrosion of the cable conductor is mainly the electrochemical corrosion of metal, that is, the electrolytic battery caused by the interference of the original battery or stray current occurring on the metal surface.
+Magnesium, copper, zinc, silicon, and other elements are added to the production process of aluminum alloy cable to improve its creep resistance, and the heat treatment process is also added.

-The melting point of copper is 1080, while that of aluminum is only 660.
+The melting point of copper is 1080℃, while that of aluminum is only 660℃.
 Obviously, the copper conductor is a better choice for fireproof cable.
-In case of fire, the temperature in the central environment can rise to more than 750℃, and the cable must be able to maintain the basic function of power supply to build the life support line.
+In case of fire, the temperature in the central environment can rise to more than 750℃, and the cable must be able to maintain the basic function of the power supply to build the life support line.

-The cable operation experience shows that 80% faults occur at the joint.
+The cable operation experience shows that 80% of faults occur at the joint.
 Copper has unparalleled advantages over aluminum and aluminum alloy.
-Copper oxide produced by oxidation of copper joints is an excellent conductor and can still guarantee the electrical connection performance of joints and terminals.
-Aluminum oxide produced by oxidation of aluminum and aluminum alloy joints is an insulator, and its hard texture and strong adhesion make it difficult to form a good conductive contact, which is easy to cause hot contact.
+Copper oxide produced by the oxidation of copper joints is an excellent conductor and can still guarantee the electrical connection performance of joints and terminals.
+Aluminum oxide produced by the oxidation of aluminum and aluminum alloy joints is an insulator, and its hard texture and strong adhesion make it difficult to form a good conductive contact, which is easy to cause hot contact.

-Under the similar energy consumption condition, the aluminum alloy cable cross section must be larger than the copper cable above two specifications to achieve the similar load flow.
-The cable channel resource is an important part of the construction of urban cable network, and the increased conductor section has a serious impact on the cable laying and the cable channel structure size.
+Under similar energy consumption conditions, the aluminum alloy cable cross-section must be larger than the copper cable above two specifications to achieve a similar load flow.
+The cable channel resource is an important part of the construction of the urban cable network, and the increased conductor section has a serious impact on the cable laying and the cable channel structure size.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2024 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.